Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Income tax revenue: Employee wages

-• Economic multipliers: Indirect spending effects (use conservative estimates)
+• Economic multipliers: Indirect spending (use conservative estimates)

 Costs Assessment